Constitution and Bylaws of the

 Points shall be assigned on the following basis:

-- 10 points for each civil jury trial to a jury verdict in a state or federal court; or a felony criminal trial to a jury verdict;
+- 10 points for each civil jury trial to a jury verdict as defined in Section 6 below in a state or federal court; or a felony criminal trial to a jury verdict as defined in Section 6 below:

 - 15 points for any trial described in (1) above which consumes more than 10 trial days;